maliMirkec/personal-website/site/articles/github-atom-first-steps.md

 ## Final thought

 I hope you found this article useful.
-For more articles, you should follow me on [Twitter](https://twitter.com/malimirkeccita) or checkout [my Medium page](https://medium.com/@malimirkeccita).
+For more articles, you could check [my Medium page](https://medium.com/@malimirkeccita).